jchristn/SuperSimpleTcp/README.md

 ### Testing with SSL

 A certificate named ```simpletcp.pfx``` is provided for simple testing.
 It should not expire for a really long time.
 It's a self-signed certificate and you should NOT use it in production.
 Its export password is ```simpletcp```.

 ## Disconnection Handling

-The project TcpTest (https://github.com/jchristn/TcpTest) was built specifically to provide a reference for SimpleTcp to handle a variety of disconnection scenarios.
+The project TcpTest (https://github.com/jchristn/TcpTest) was built specifically to provide a reference for SuperSimpleTcp to handle a variety of disconnection scenarios.
 The disconnection tests for which SimpleTcp is evaluated include:

 | Test case | Description | Pass/Fail |
 |---|---|---|